Sinai0810/condiciones.io/readme.md

 **English**✨

-This project consists of two main parts:
+This project consists of three main parts:

 1. **Image with border**:
    - A webpage is created with a single image.